 On gravel this impact is increased as the energy feedback is greater from the rougher surface.
 However comfort can be mitigated to some extent, by spec’ing narrow seat posts, relaxed geometries, features like flex stems, lauf forks and also the lay up and profiling of the carbon itself is key to the performance.
 This is why the cost and the ride quality varies so much from what is all just described as a carbon bike.
 Weight varies too, a cheap carbon bike can weigh more than a high end Alloy bike.

 Take the review we did here to highlight this fact the carbon 3T Exploro is lightning fast and accelerates like an ebike but it will increase the load on the body and potentially gives you more aches and pains on long days because there’s few compromises in the carbon design over speed for comfort.
 While the bikes like the Lauf True Grit or Open UP uses some of the above mitigation features in carbon to improve comfort.

 The final consideration for bikepacking adventures is; how much weight are you carrying?

 If the answer is a lot of weight then go for resilience and strength as your bike won’t ride great regardless, but if you’re lightweight bikepacking or often riding unloaded then your not as restricted when choosing a bike and consider your budget and what the best bikes are that you can get at that price point.

-Essentially if you are looking for a new adventure/gravel bike don’t just choose your material and look for the cheapest option, think about what you are using it for then choose some brand’s bikes at your price in various materials and compare reviews etc. Technology has moved on and most the traditional assumptions about materials have changed too so I hope this helps!
+Essentially if you are looking for a new adventure/gravel bike don’t just choose your material and look for the cheapest option, think about what you are using it for then choose some brand’s bikes at your price in various materials and compare reviews etc. Technology has moved on and so have most of the traditional assumptions about materials too so I hope this helps!